Welcome to today's edition of the Rush 24-7 podcast.

 So anyway, well, you don't know.

-Uh, be concerned that they might soon become victimized by this waiting list, might hear all your answers and say, Yeah, yeah, I understand the broad argument you're making about things the president's done, but I need specific answers, specific outrage about this problem now.
+And Major Garrett said, Dennis, can you understand how a veteran who may have been victimized by these waiting lists or be concerned that they might soon become victimized by this waiting list, might hear all your answers, say, Yeah, yeah, I understand the broad argument you're making about things the president's done, but I need specific answers, specific outrage about this problem now.

 And he will continue to press as it relates to this question of timely access to care until it is fixed.

-And as it relates to these allegations, what we're gonna do is we're gonna get to the bottom of them, ensure we understand exactly what happened and ensure that it never happens again.
+And as it relates to these allegations, what we're going to do is we're going to get to the bottom of them, ensure we understand exactly what happened, and ensure that it never happens again.

 I mean, I mean, it was right there.

-He's not gonna sleep, Major, until this gets fixed.
+He's not going to sleep, Major, until this gets fixed.

 The VA runs 152 hospitals and 817 outpatient clinics.

-And they're it's it's long been known for delays and a dysfunctional bureaucracy.
+And it's long been known for delays and a dysfunctional bureaucracy.

 And yet, everybody says, well, let the government do more.